Version Introduced: ODBC 3.0

 The fRemoveDSN argument was TRUE; however, one or more DSNs could not be removed.
 The call to SQLConfigDriver with the ODBC_REMOVE_DRIVER request failed.

 The installer could not perform the function because of a lack of memory.

-SQLRemoveTranslator complements the SQLInstallTranslatorEx function and updates the component usage count in the system information.
+SQLRemoveDriver complements the SQLInstallDriverEx function and updates the component usage count in the system information.
 This function should be called only from a setup application.

-SQLRemoveTranslator is also called as part of an upgrade process.
+SQLRemoveDriver is also called as part of an upgrade process.
 If an application detects that it has to perform an upgrade and it has previously installed the driver, the driver should be removed and then reinstalled.
-SQLRemoveTranslator should first be called to decrement the component usage count, and then SQLInstallTranslatorEx should be called to increment the component usage count.
-The application setup program must physically replace the old files with the new files.
+SQLRemoveDriver should first be called to decrement the component usage count, and then SQLInstallDriverEx should be called to increment the component usage count.
+The application setup program must replace the old files with the new files.
 The file usage count will remain the same, and other applications that use the older version files will now use the newer version.